-- 3.244.
-We have carefully considered who the holder of an adaptation designation should be.
-That entity has considerable power in the planning system.
-Under the current system, the designation-holder does not exercise designation powers unchecked.
-For example, Crown oversight is provided through ministerial approval to become a requiring authority and for approval for land to be acquired on behalf of the requiring authority.
-Additionally, the Environment Court makes decisions to acquire land at the request of the landowner.
-In comparison, the process we recommend for preparing LAPs includes Crown approval for the planned relocation aspects of the plan, which we consider to be a comparable level of oversight. - 3.245.
+- 3.245.
 Currently, holders of designations are ministers, local authorities, or specified network utility operators.
 For an adaptation designation, the requiring authority needs to be an entity that can administer the designation over the long term.
 We recommend that the proposed new Crown entity is the holder of the adaptation designation, with the ability to delegate this responsibility to an alternative body.
 This will allow case-by-case consideration of which body is best placed to administer the designation. - 3.246.
 In the case of Māori-led planning for adaptation and relocation, we recommend that the Māori decision-making body that was responsible for the LAP is also the holder of the adaptation designation.
 We expect these bodies to have greater longevity than adaptation committees.